NumEconCopenhagen/projects-2023-p-b/dataproject/README.md

 # Data analysis project

 Our project is titled **Tobins q - data project**.
-In the proejct we replicate the main analysis in our bachelor thesis "Tobin's Q - Quotable or Questionalble?".
+In the proejct we replicate the main analysis in our bachelor thesis "Tobin's Q - Quotable or Questionable?".
 Buidling on the work of Blanchard, Rhee and Summers (1993) and looking at the U.S non-financial sector, we investigate whether mispricing in the financial markets has important implications for the real economy.
+We find that the elasticity of investment with respect to market valuation is more than 5 times higher when changes in market valuation reflect changed fundamentals, compared to when they do not.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).